-QUALITY DATA The quality of the biosimilar medicinal products must meet the same requirements and standards as that of the reference product.
-The registration dossier includes all the necessary data to establish the quality of the product, including: Definitions and descriptions of the manufacturing process, and associated control tests and standards Data on the consistency of manufacturing (quality control of the process) Data on analytical tests (molecular structure, potency and purity/impurity profile) Data on stability of the product In addition, the results of the comprehensive comparability exercise with the reference product will be presented NON-CLINICAL DATA The registration dossier for a biosimilar medicinal product will usually include comparative non-clinical data.
+The quality of the biosimilar medicinal products must meet the same requirements and standards as that of the reference product.
+The registration dossier includes all the necessary data to establish the quality of the product, including: QUALITY DATA Definitions and descriptions of the manufacturing process, and associated control tests and standards Data on the consistency of manufacturing (quality control of the process) Data on analytical tests (molecular structure, potency and purity/impurity profile) Data on stability of the product In addition, the results of the comprehensive comparability exercise with the reference product will be presented NON-CLINICAL DATA The registration dossier for a biosimilar medicinal product will usually include comparative non-clinical data.
 The amount of non-clinical data required is specific to the product, and will be determined on a case-by-case basis.
-Usually the following non-clinical tests are included: A variety of in vitro studies In exceptional cases, pharmacokinetic/pharmacodynamic studies including local tolerance testing in appropriate models CLINICAL DATA The registration dossier for a biosimilar medicinal product will usually include clinical data, summarising the results of comparative clinical trials conducted in healthy volunteers and in patients with the biosimilar product.
+Usually the following non-clinical tests are included: • A variety of in vitro studies • In exceptional cases, pharmacokinetic/pharmacodynamic studies including local tolerance testing in appropriate models CLINICAL DATA The registration dossier for a biosimilar medicinal product will usually include clinical data, summarising the results of comparative clinical trials conducted in healthy volunteers and in patients with the biosimilar product.
 For most biosimilar medicines, extensive comparative trials have been conducted, often including several hundreds of patients.
 Companies applying for a marketing authorisation must submit all the results from their trials, both positive and negative.
 Immunogenicity data are required.
-PHARMACO- VIGILANCE A Risk Management Plan (RMP), which is a detailed description of the company's risk management system, must be submitted with the registration dossier.
-The RMP describes what is known about the safety of the medicine and outlines how the manufacturer will further monitor and fill any potential or known gaps in knowledge as well as any measures needed to prevent or minimise any potential risk of the medicinal product.
-The Risk Management Plan also includes the description of the routine pharmacovigilance system, which requires the submission of Periodic Safety Update Reports (PSURs).
+PHARMACO- VIGILANCE fill any notential or known gans in knowledge as well as any measures